asokratis/python-currency-anywhere/README.md

 #### Do you have the option for saving my CSV output into a flatfile?

-> We currently are not planning to add this feature in our next updates :neutral_face:<br><br>If you are in a linux environment, you have the ability to write the CSV output into a new flatfile by typing `python3 get_currency.py "<access-key-id>" > myflatfile.csv` or append to an existing flatfile by typing `python3 get_currency.py "<access-key-id>" --no_header >> myflatfile.csv`
+> If you are in a linux environment, you have the ability to write the CSV output into a new flatfile by typing `python3 get_currency.py "<access-key-id>" > myflatfile.csv` or append to an existing flatfile by typing `python3 get_currency.py "<access-key-id>" --no_header >> myflatfile.csv`

 #### Do you have the option for getting only the columns I need?

-> We currently are not planning to add this feature in our next updates :neutral_face:<br><br>If you are in a linux environment and already saved your CSV output into a flatfile (see previous question), then by checking the [list of columns we output](README.md#output), you can create a new flatfile by creating only the columns you need.
+> If you are in a linux environment and already saved your CSV output into a flatfile (see previous question), then by checking the [list of columns we output](README.md#output), you can create a new flatfile by creating only the columns you need.
 For instance, if we want from `myflatfile.csv` only the `symbol` and `rate` in a new flatfile called `derivedflatfile.csv`, then we type `cut -d ',' -f 2,5 myflatfile.csv > derivedflatfile.csv`

 ### Examples